 - Far more flexibility

-- Trade whatever amounts of bitcoin (even small portions)
+- Trade whatever amounts of bitcoin (even small portions of bitcoin)

 - Increased security and control when using a non-custodial exchange